Robust Elicitable Functionals: Elicitability and robust elicitable functionals

 \item A functional $R$ is \textbf{elicitable}, if there exists a strictly consistent scoring function $S$ for $R$. \end{enumerate} \end{definition}

 An elicitable functional $R$ admits the representation

 for all $ F_Y \in \M$ and where $S$ is any strictly consistent scoring function for $R$.
-We note that $R(Y)$ can be an interval, such as in the case of the Value-at-Risk, and we denote the image of $R$ by $\im R\subset \A$.
+We note that $R(Y)$ can be an interval, such as in the case of the quantile, and we denote the image of $R$ by $\im R\subset \A$.
+In the case that $R(Y)$ is an interval, we denote the interval as $[\; R(Y)^\mathrm{l}, R(Y)^\mathrm{u}\;]$, with lower endpoint $R(Y)^\mathrm{l}$ and upper endpoint $R(Y)^\mathrm{l}$, respectively.
 We call $R(Y)$ unique, if the argmin is a singleton.
-Many statistical functionals and risk measures are elicitable, including the mean, median, quantiles, expectiles, see, e.g., \cite{Gneiting2011}, and \cite{BelliniBignozzi2015}.
+Many statistical functionals and risk measures are elicitable, including the mean, median, quantiles, expectiles, see e.g. \cite{Gneiting2011}, and \cite{BelliniBignozzi2015}.
+Thus, an elicitable risk measure is the best prediction $z$ that minimises the expected score under the baseline probability $\P$.

 The definition of elicitability, in particular Equation \eqref{eq:armin-rep}, assumes knowledge of the true distribution of $Y$.
-However, under distributional ambiguity -- that is, uncertainty on the distribution of $Y$ -- one may consider a robust functional.
+However, under distributional ambiguity -- that is, uncertainty on the distribution of $Y$ -- one may wish consider a robust functional.
 A classical choice to model distributional deviations is the Kullback-Leibler (KL) divergence.
 The KL divergence has been extensively used in model assessment; indicatively see \cite{GlassermanXu2014, Pesenti2019EJOR, BlanchetEtAl2019, LassanceVrins2023}.
 For a probability measure $\Q$ on $(\Omega, \F)$, the KL divergence from $\Q $ to $\P$ is defined as

 if $\Q$ is absolutely continuous with respect to $\P$ and $+\infty$ otherwise.
 We denote by $\E^\Q[\cdot]$ the expected value under $\Q$, and for simplicity write $\E[\cdot] := \E^\P[\cdot]$, when considering the baseline probability measure $\P$.
 We use the KL divergence to describe an uncertainty set and propose the following robust elicitable functionals.